bogomilkissiov/regression-practice/README.md

 *(Note: even though it looks like the data is entirely underneath the planes this is just an artifact of matplotlib.
 The plane object is just drawn directly top of the data points without accounting for height discrepancies)*

 As I have circled in the above image, there is a cluster of points at the top of the graph that seem to be slight outliers.
 As you can see, the standard regression plane tilts more to accommodate these points than the ridge regression plane.
 Having a regularizer term there to make the model more suspicious of emerging patterns made a tangible difference on this dataset.
-This serves as a nice visual example for the underlying results and data.
+This serves as a nice visual example for the value of a regularizer term.

 ---